diem/off-chain-reference/specs/protocol.md

     }

 * **address (str)**
 Address of the VASP which is sending/receiving the payment.
-This is the Hex encoded LibraAddress of the VASP.
+This is the bech32 encoded LibraAddress for the VASP (with human readable part set to "m" for main chain).
 Mandatory and immutable.

 * **subaddress (str)** Subaddress of the sender/receiver account.
 Subaddresses may be single use or valid for a limited time, and therefore VASPs should not rely on them remaining stable across time or different VASP addresses.
+The subaddresses are encoded using bech32 with a human readable part set to "s" (for subaddress).
+They should be no longer than 40 characters.
 Mandatory and immutable.

 * (TODO) **kyc_signature: string**
 Standard base64 encoded signature over the KYC data (plus the ref_id).
 Signed by the party who provides the KYC data.
 Note that the KYC JSON object already includes a field about the payload type and version which can be used for domain separation purposes, so no prefix/salt is required during signing.